Creative Lives — Johanna Jaskowska on her viral Instagram filters and becoming a “weird hybrid creative”

 How does the AR and face-filter work feed into your job?

 Until recently I was working at an advertising company (antoni), for Mercedes Benz, as the digital creative.
-The first AR effect I made was actually experimenting with the technology after having a concept for Mercedes Benz – in order to sell the idea, I had to put my hand on the technology, experiment with the different possibilities that offer this tool.
+The first AR effect I made was actually experimenting with the technology after having a concept for Mercedes Benz – in order to sell the idea, I had to experiment with the different possibilities.
 I approached it in a very personal way, then I published it on my channels and people liked it so I published more.

 What made you want to go freelance?